 Eligible community outdoor athletic facilities should attract and accommodate practice, training, or competition using a participant’s physical skills or capabilities.
 Such athletic activities should be the primary focus of the facility rather than leisure activities.
-Specific policies for eligible elements, costs and activities are in development; however, examples of typical projects that likely could be funded through this program include the following outdoor facilities:
+Examples of typical projects include the following outdoor facilities:

 - Tracks and courses

 - Skating rinks

 - Acquisition of land for such facilities

 - Cities, counties, towns